 You’ve been to your consultation and to your delight you are a candidate for laser eye surgery.

-However, before you start dreaming of taking up Karate or driving without your glasses, it’s important to understand the most commonly cited potential risks associated with laser eye surgery.
+However, before you start dreaming of taking up Karate or driving without your glasses, it’s important to understand the most commonly cited potential risks associated with the surgery.
 For those considering any form of laser vision correction treatment, we’ve highlighted the most prevalent risks to be aware of below:

 1. Not Thoroughly Researching Laser Eye Surgeons & Laser Eye Clinics